 - Rejoinder Information session 2019 Seminar (UoM login required) June 8 2018

-Please note: Assessor comments should only include details on the Investigator(s), Project Quality and Innovation, Feasibility, and Benefit.
+Please note: Assessor comments should only include details on the Investigator(s)/Capability, Project Quality and Innovation, Feasibility, and Benefit.
 Assessors should not be commenting on Eligibility and Compliance.
-If you notice any comments to that effect when reading the Assessments please let your Faculty or RIC know so that we can in turn advise the ARC.
+If you identify an assessment that contains inappropriate elements you may wish to have this reviewed by the ARC.
+You can do this by completing an ARC Assessment Review Request form within 3 working days after the opening of the Rejoinder period.
 Please note that applicants should never contact the ARC directly.
 Always speak to your Faculty or RIC first.

 - Questions and primary email